Ernest Graves Jr.: World War II

 On 31 December 1944, Graves joined the 1282nd Engineer Combat Battalion as a platoon commander.
 The unit had recently been converted from an anti-aircraft artillery battalion, and was training in England.
 The unit moved to Germany in April 1945, where it worked on construction projects in Bad Kreuznach and Saarland.
 It saw little action before the war in Europe ended the following month.
-In June it moved to Marseilles, whence it sailed to the Philippines via the Panama Canal, Hawaii and Ulithi on the SS Lurline.
+In June it moved to Marseille, whence it sailed to the Philippines via the Panama Canal, Hawaii and Ulithi on the SS Lurline.
 It arrived in August 1945, just as the war in the Pacific was ending.

 Post-war

 Graves went to see Major General Leif J. Sverdrup, the head of the Engineer Command (ENCOM) in the Philippines, and requested a transfer to ENCOM, which was granted.
 Graves served in Japan with ENCOM from 23 September 20 October 1945, when he was transferred to the Engineer Section of Eighth United States Army Headquarters.
 He was promoted to captain on 3 January 1946.

 During the war the military side of the Manhattan Project had relied heavily on reservists, as the policy of the Corps of Engineers was to assign regular officers to field commands.
 The reservists were now eligible for separation.
 To replace them, the director of the Manhattan Project, Major General Leslie R. Groves, asked for fifty West Point graduates from the top ten percent of their classes to man bomb assembly teams at Sandia Base, where the assembly staff and facilities had been moved from Los Alamos and Wendover Field in September and October 1945.
 The personnel manned the 2761st Engineer Battalion (Special), which became a field unit under the Armed Forces Special Weapons Project (AFSWP).
 Graves was one of those selected.
 He knew Groves well, as he had been a cub scout with Groves's son Richard, but his selection was based on his West Point class standing.